Haarrdy/MB-BetterTroopHUD/README.md

 **Open-source and MIT licensed**\
 Available for public access under the permissive MIT license.\
 **Note:** The icons used in the mod are derivations of Taleworld's work and are not included under the MIT license.

+## Troubleshooting

+If you encounter issues with the mod, there are a few things that you may try in order to fix them:

+- Try running the game with only this mod activated (plus its dependencies) and see if the issue persists.
+If not, a mod conflict is causing your issue.
+- Verify game installation is correct & unaltered.
+If using Steam, use the "verify files" feature for your Bannerlord installation.
+Then try the first pointer again.
+- Re-download the mod, in case some files were modified/corrupted.
+- If you have had issues with other mods as well, you may consider reinstalling the game, updating drivers, etc.

+If the pointers above all fails, please post a Github issue with details about your problem and your system.
+Include OS, game version, module-run-order for all modules used when running the mod, and whatever else you may find useful for me to know when troubleshooting.